beetbox/pylastfp/README.rst

 This example uses the ``gst_match`` convenience function, which uses Gstreamer to decode audio data.
 The function imports the Gstreamer module when called, so if you don't want to depend on Gstreamer, just don't call this function.
-Another similar function called ``mad_match`` instead imports the pymad module and uses MAD to decode instead of Gstreamer.
+Another similar function called ``mad_match`` instead imports the pymad library and uses MAD to decode instead of Gstreamer.

 If you have your own way of decoding audio, you can use the lower-level interface::